orus-io/guillotina_declperm/README.rst

         If the value is a list, the current access rule will be copied for each value found in the list.

+    "{.xxx|process1|processor2...}"
+        Takes the each value(s) returned by .xxx and pass it to the first processor of the pipeline.
+The result of the processor is passed to the next one, and so on until the last processor.

+        If the value is a list, the current access rule will be copied for each value found in the list.

     "somestring"
         will be copied as is.

 Example in yaml: